ylmazuysl/23067604/README.md

 ## 🤝 Repository and Collaboration

-%% The base project is hosted on GitHub: [https://github.com/bayraktare](https://github.com/bayraktare)

 Students should fork this repository and develop their versions.

 Regular commits and documentation updates are expected.